Table of Contents:

 What is Red Light Therapy?

 Red light therapy is a simple, non-invasive treatment that delivers concentrated natural light to your skin and cells.
-Red light therapy has a proven anti-inflammatory effect, and has been shown in numerous clinical studies to reduce pain and improve the healing process.
+Red light therapy has an anti-inflammatory effect, and has been shown in numerous clinical studies to reduce pain and improve the healing process.

 Red light therapy treatments are quick and simple: you just sit or stand in the light for 5 to 15 minutes, ideally every day.
 This stimulates your mitochondria and gives your cells the natural light they need to make energy.